Carmen Best, Seattle’s top cop, emails resignation notice to officers: report

 Her retirement is expected to take effect on Sept.
 2

-Carmen Best, the Seattle police chief, emailed her resignation notice to police officers in the department late Monday hours after the City Council made good on its promise to approve sweeping proposals that would cut about 100 officers and slash the department’s budget.
+Carmen Best, the Seattle police chief, emailed her resignation notice late Monday, hours after the city council made good on its promise to approve sweeping proposals that would cut about 100 officers and slash the department’s budget.

-Best’s email, which was obtained by Jason Rantz, a radio host in the city, said that her retirement will be effective Sept.
+Best’s email, which was obtained by Jason Rantz, a local radio host, said that her retirement will be effective Sept.
 2.

 “I wanted you to hear this from me, but some media have reached this conclusion on their own,” she wrote.
 “This was a difficult decision for me, but when it’s time, it’s time.”